jbolda/gatsby-source-airtable/README.md

 }
 ```

 If you are looking for a single record, your query may look like below.
 It will always only return one record.
-You can filter down to one specific record.
-Otherwise, if your filters return more than one record, it will only return the first record.
+You can filter down to one specific record as shown in the example.
+Otherwise, if your filters would return more than one record, it will instead only return the first record.

 ```
 {